Recently, one of our readers asked us why WordPress sites get hacked.

 Like all websites, WordPress sites are hosted on a web server.
 Some hosting companies do not properly secure their hosting platform.
 This makes all websites hosted on their servers vulnerable to hacking attempts.

 This can be easily avoided by choosing the best WordPress hosting provider for your website.
-It ensures that your site is hosted on a safe platform.
 Properly secure servers can block many of the most common attacks on WordPress sites.

-If you want to take extra pre-caution, then we recommend using a managed WordPress hosting provider.
+If you want to take extra precautions, then we recommend using a managed WordPress hosting provider.

 2. Using Weak Passwords